babylonlabs-io/rollup-finality-gadget/README.md

+# ⚠️ NOT FOR PRODUCTION USE ⚠️

+> **This repository is a Proof-of-Concept (POC) and example implementation
+> to showcase how a Finality Gadget can work.
+It is not a production-ready
+> system and should not be used in production environments.
+We do not advise
+> companies or projects to use this codebase as-is.**

-# Babylon Finality Gadget
+# Rollup BSN Finality Gadget

-The Babylon Finality Gadget is a program that can be run by users of OP stack L2s to track consecutive L2 block quorum and query the BTC-finalised status of blocks.
+The **Rollup BSN Finality Gadget** is an off-chain program that can be run by the Rollup BSN network or by users of Rollup BSN.
+Its primary purpose is to track and determine whether a given L2 block is BTC-finalized.

-See our [proposal](https://github.com/ethereum-optimism/specs/discussions/218) on Optimism for more details.
+A block is considered BTC-finalized if it has received signatures from a quorum of registered Finality Providers (FPs) for that block, according to the rules and registration on the Babylon chain.

+This tool enables monitoring and querying of the BTC-finalized status of L2 blocks, providing an extra layer of security and finality for rollup chains integrated with the Rollup BSN ecosystem.

 ## Modules